a3i-2023-2024/07-at/README.md

 # Accessing the Lecture #

+**NOTE:**  As of Nov 21, 2023, the lecture requires a specific version of the [BorutaShap](https://github.com/Ekeany/Boruta-Shap) package, which is not yet available on PyPI.
+For this reason, a copy of the library is included in the lecture and will be installed by default when building the Docker image.
+If running without Docker, using virtualenv or similar tools is _highly_ recommended to avoid causing versioning issues.

 ## Local Execution (Preferred) ##

 Students are strongly encouraged to _run all lectures locally_.
 Doing this will require to: